Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 </details>

 Also register the `ProductService` in `Program.cs`

 ```csharp
 builder.Services.AddTransient<IProductService, ProductService>();
 ```

 Now lets use that service from the `ProductController`.
 Refactor the controller to use the `ProductService`.

-We want the ProductController to return the proper HTTP responses based on the ReadDataResult from the ProductService.
+We want the `ProductController` to return the proper HTTP responses based on the `ReadDataResult` from the `ProductService`.
 These are some of the possible HTTP responses we can return in ASP.NET is:

 ```csharp
 OK()